EduardoMaravilla/interviewExercises/README.md

 # Code Challenges Repository

 This repository contains solutions to programming challenges for interviews.
-The challenges are based on exercises from the [Codurance Katas](https://www.codurance.com/es/katas) page and are solved using Java (Spring Boot) for the backend, and Angular, HTML, CSS, and JavaScript for the frontend.
+The challenges are based on exercises from the [Codurance Katas](https://www.codurance.com/es/katas) page and are solved using Java (Spring Boot) for the backend, and HTML, CSS, and JavaScript for the frontend.

 ## Description